Sarah-Scott/AttestationProtocolOrdering/README.md

 AttestationProtocolOrdering is a Coq library for ordering attestation protocols by their difficulty to attack.
-Relies on the Chase model finder to enumerate possible attacks on attestation protocols specified in the Copland domain-specific language.
+Given the sets of all possible attacks on two attestation protocols, determines which protocol is better.

 ## Meta